Packers–Seahawks rivalry: 2010s: Rodgers vs. Wilson

+Quarterbacks Russell Wilson (left) and Aaron Rodgers (right) would lead the rivalry between the Seahawks and the Packers during the 2010s.

+The Fail Mary game began a three-game win streak for the Seahawks against the Packers, which culminated in the 2014 NFC Championship Game.
+In this game, the Packers took a 19–7 lead deep into the fourth quarter, with the Seahawks only points coming from a touchdown pass from the team's punter during a fake field goal attempt.
+The Seahawks overcame the deficit with two late scores, including an onside kick recovery and a two-point conversion.
+After completing a 35-yard pass for a first down in overtime, Wilson threw another deep pass, again for 35 yards, for the game-winning touchdown, sending the Seahawks to Super Bowl XLIX.

 After this loss, the Packers won four of the next five match-ups, culminating in a victory in the 2019 Divisional playoffs.
-In that game, the Packers were able to stave off another Seahawks comeback, running out the clock on two third-down conversions at the end of the game.
-The Packers won the most recent match-up 30–13 in a 2024 regular season game.

-The two teams' rivalry has been characterized by numerous dramatic finishes and high-profile games.
-Both teams maintained long successful periods, with the Seahawks supported by Hasselbeck and Wilson, while the Packers saw success under Brett Favre and Rodgers.
-After Rodgers had left the Packers for the New York Jets and Wilson had left the Seahawks for the Denver Broncos, Rodgers reflected on his games against Seattle as a "great rivalry", saying "we couldn't seem to beat them … in Seattle.
+In that game, the Packers were able to hold off another Seahawks comeback, running out the clock on two third-down conversions at the end of the game.
+Years later, after Rodgers had left the Packers for the New York Jets and Wilson had left the Seahawks for the Denver Broncos, Rodgers reflected on his games against Seattle as a "great rivalry", saying "[Russell Wilson] and I have had some battles over the years ...
+We couldn't seem to beat them … in Seattle.
 They couldn't beat us in Green Bay."

+2020s

 The rivalry continued to grow in the 2020s, with the Packers and Seahawks scheduled to play each other again near the end of the 2024 NFL season.
+The Packers won the most recent match-up 30–13 in a 2024 regular season game.